RSSchermer/entitytled/README.md

   joinCondition = (m: Movies, d: Directors) => m.directorID === d.id
 )
 ```

+The default `toQuery` allows any director to be a target for this relationship
+and the default join condition states that a director is related to a movie
+if the movies `directorID` equals the movies `id` (which is exactly what the
+foreign key constraint we defined on the table describes).

 Now, let's take another look at the `director` field on our `Movie` case class: